Constellation Brands (STZ) & Its Rivals Financial Review

 |2.41

-Constellation Brands currently has a consensus price target of $269.89, suggesting a potential upside of 17.49%.
-As a group, “Beverages” companies have a potential upside of 114.77%.
-Given Constellation Brands’ competitors higher probable upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its competitors.
+Constellation Brands currently has a consensus price target of $273.17, indicating a potential upside of 10.37%.
+As a group, “Beverages” companies have a potential upside of 112.97%.
+Given Constellation Brands’ competitors higher probable upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its competitors.

 Summary